debayan/pnel-e2ekgqa/README.md

 ```
 ### Live API

+The Language Technology Group at University of Hamburg has graciously facilitated the hosting of a live API.
+This endpoint presents a model trained on LC-QuAD 2.0.

 ```
 $ curl -XPOST 'ltdemos.informatik.uni-hamburg.de/pnel/processQuery' -H 'Content-Type: application/json' -d"{\"nlquery\":\"is hamburg in germany or is it in austria ?\"}"
 ```